 There is no relationship like the one you have with your significant other.
 You rely on each other every day, witnessing both the joyful expressions and annoyed reactions.
 You see the good and the bad, and build a friendship along with a loving bond.

-Using "The Five Love Languages" by Gary Chapman as a road map, Lindsay Kramer, a marriage and family therapist with Sharp Mesa Vista Hospital, gives 5 tips for how to nurture your relationship and show love to your partner.
+Using "The Five Love Languages" by Gary Chapman as a road map, Lindsay Damoose, a licensed marriage and family therapist at Sharp HealthCare, gives 5 tips for how to nurture your relationship and show love to your partner.

 Pick a chore that your partner doesn't like to do and complete this task for them.
 In today's busy world, alleviating stress for your loved one gives them an opportunity to fill their time with something more meaningful and fulfilling.
 Your partner will appreciate you for lightening their load, and they will feel seen by you because a gesture like this demonstrates that you know how to help them.